EARTHQUAKE

 about 80 islands in the Southwest Pacific with a population of

-about 190,000 people.
+about 190,000 people (previosuly known as New Hebrides).
 The earthquake caused extensive damage

 in the capital, Port-Vila, (a town of about 19,400) and surrounding